Caloma11/rayxibl/README.md

 - Jobs#new page styling
 - Notifications system
 - Archiving jobs system -> (Is it there on both sides ?)

-  ~~More on point 2 (nice to have behaviours):~~
+- Accepting a booking => Both on freelancer`s dashboard and widget ~~More on point 2 (nice to have behaviours):~~

   - ~~It should not disappear right away in the "Everyone" section~~